WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 For the show to be truly effective, though, the issue at hand would not just be one for the citizen but, ideally, be presented to a real person “who can make a difference.”
 Roger believed that a bigger impact would be made if the show could identify one particular individual from among those in power who was most able to do something about the “important trouble.”
 He believed the show shouldn’t “spend time explaining how big the problem is or how difficult it is to solve ...
 Instead, identify who is in a good position to do something about it and set out a specific, detached proposal of what he ought to do next."[<sup>18</sup>](#footnote-18)

-For example, one of the early shows available on the WGBH website, in which I was involved, invited Boston Mayor Kevin White to hear the arguments on whether or not, as Mayor, he should support a methadone maintenance program for heroin addicts.
+For example, one of the early shows available on the GBH website, in which I was involved, invited Boston Mayor Kevin White to hear the arguments on whether or not, as Mayor, he should support a methadone maintenance program for heroin addicts.

 In the clip below, you will see the advocates and moderator introduced.
 **See 00:00:16 - 00:00:42**